CAREERS

 -

-The Clinician engages with both the caregiver and child in a supportive, reflective, and exploratory manner which fosters a protective, nurturing, and responsive parent-child relationship.
+The Clinician engages with couples, caregivers, children, and family members in a supportive, reflective, and exploratory manner that fosters secure attachment, emotional safety, communication, and relational resilience.

 -